Friedel oscillations induced by magnetic skyrmions: from scattering properties to all-electrical detection: Results and Discussion

-As illustrated schematically in Fig.~\ref{Fig4}(a), we explore the case of skyrmions buried below a thin overlayer film.
+As illustrated schematically in Figure~\ref{Fig4}a, we explore the case of skyrmions buried below an overlayer film.
 In such a scenario, the detection of skyrmions is expected to be difficult.
-Here we demonstrate that Friedel oscillations can be useful in this context.
-By dividing the induced charge oscillations by the charge density of the bare substrate, one obtains the Friedel XMR-signals plotted in Fig.~\ref{Fig4}(b) along the x-direction for Skyrmion 2 buried under 1, 5 and 7 Pd layers.
+Here we demonstrate that Friedel oscillations can be useful in this context {since they can propagate and in some cases they can even be magnified through the spacer separating the skyrmions from the detecting electrode}.
+By dividing the induced charge oscillations by the charge density of the bare substrate, one obtains the Friedel XMR-signals plotted in Figure~\ref{Fig4}b along the x-direction for Skyrmion 2 buried under 1, 5 and 7 Pd layers.
 One clearly sees that the efficiency of the XMR-signal is of the same order of magnitude independently from the Pd film thickness.
 Moreover, the apparent size of the skyrmion seems to be the largest for the thickest Pd film.
 By increasing the thickness of the overlayer film, the positions of the surface and interface states characterizing the substrate can shift~\cite{Bouhassoune2019} besides confinement effects coming into play accompanied with constructive or distructive interference mechanisms.
 Overall additional states are induced, which mediate and contribute to the scattering of electrons at the solitonic defect.
 We note that on top of the Pd thick film, a surface state emerges, which helps to magnify the underlying Friedel oscillations emanating from the skyrmion located at the PdFe interface.

-We conjecture that besides XMR other detection schemes~\cite{Palotas2021} can be used to detect the investigated Friedel oscillations.
+{The proposed detection mechanism is thus based on a nonmagnetic electrode that can scan the surface of the nonmagnetic overlayer film prospecting for the XMR-signal emanating from the Friedel oscillations induced by buried skyrmions. } We conjecture that besides XMR other detection schemes~\cite{Palotas2021} can be used to detect the investigated Friedel~oscillations.